redhat-cop/egressip-ipam-operator/readme.md

 In the bare metal scenario, when this egressCRD is created, all the `hostsubnet` relative to the nodes selected by this EgressIPAM will be update to have the EgressCIDRs field equal to the specified CIDR (see below for cloud provider scenarios).

 When a namespace is created with the opt-in annotation: `egressip-ipam-operator.redhat-cop.io/egressipam=<egressIPAM>`, an available egressIP is selected from the CIDR and assigned to the namespace.The `netnamespace` associated with this namespace is updated to use that egressIP.

+It is possible to specify a set of reserved IPs.
+These IPs must belong to the CIDR and will never be assigned.

 ## Passing EgressIPs as input